 Report to the Community

 Des Moines Parks and Recreation is pleased to provide residents with an annual “Report to the Community.”
 This document provides a high level overview of many of the department’s significant accomplishments from each year.
-Recreational program participation, facility usage, project information, testimonials and financial data be found in each extensive summary.
+Recreational program participation, facility usage, project information, testimonials and financial data can be found in each extensive summary.

 Community Attitude and Interest Survey - Executive Summary

-The City of Des Moines conducted a Community Attitude and Interest Survey during November and December of 2007 to establish priorities for the future improvement of parks and recreation facilities, programs and services within the community.
+The City of Des Moines conducted a Community Attitude and Interest Survey during November and December of 2007 to establish priorities for the future improvement of parks and recreation facilities, as well as programs and services within the community.
 The survey was designed to obtain statistically valid results from households throughout the City of Des Moines.
 The survey was administered using a combination of mail and phone feedback.

 Combined Survey Results - Executive Summary

 Ward 3 Executive Summary

 Park Ecology Report